BananaTheef/hello-world/README.md

 # hello-world
 first repository

-Hello, I study Philosphy.
-Now, I need something more direct, applicable.
+Hello, my name is Luben and I study Philosophy.
-So here I am, being interested in coding.
+Somehow I got into Computer Science and Programming.
+It's refreshing to apply logic in a more applicable way.